jennyzhang0215/DKVMN/README.md

 --maxgradnorm: maximum gradient norm

---final_fc_dim: hidden state dim for final fc layer'
+--final_fc_dim: hidden state dim for final fc layer

 --n_question: the number of unique questions in the dataset